FactomProject/FactomDocs/communityTesterDirections.md

 In the second command line window, run `fctwallet`.
 It will have very little output.
 It will show more output after factom-cli is run though.
 ![fctwallet](/images/fctwallet.png)

-In the third window, the factom-cli program will be run.
-You should run the trans.sh script to buy Entry Credits, move Factoids, and generally prep to place Entries.

-Run this script:
+In a sandbox, run this script to purchase ECs:
 `~/go/src/github.com/FactomProject/factom-cli/setup.sh`.
-After the time passes a 10 minute mark (ie 11:39 -> 11:40) run `factom-cli balances` to see if your app EC address has a balance.
+After the time passes a 10 minute mark (ie 11:39 -> 11:40) run `factom-cli balances` to see if your zeros EC address has a balance.
 This is the number of Entry Credits you can use to place Entries.
+This may take a while to parse the blockchain.
 ![factom-cli](/images/factom-cli.png)

 After the script has been run, you can now create your own Chains:

-`echo "hello world" | factom-cli mkchain -e thisIsAChainName -e moreChainNameHere app` makes a new Chain with Chain Name "thisIsAChainName" combined with "moreChainNameHere", paid for with the Entry Credit key named app.
+`echo "hello world" | factom-cli mkchain -e thisIsAChainName -e moreChainNameHere zeros` makes a new Chain with Chain Name "thisIsAChainName" combined with "moreChainNameHere", paid for with the Entry Credit key named zeros.
 In the Entry's payload is the text string "hello world".
 It returns "Creating Chain: 23985c922e9cdd5ec09c7f52a7c715bc9e26295778ead5d54e30a0a6215783c8" which is the ChainID for the chain name "thisIsAChainName" + "moreChainNameHere".

 Wait until a 10 minute window passes on the clock.